wuyichen24/coding-interview/docs/solution-patterns/Breadth_First_Search.md

 ## When to use
 - Pathfinding
-   - Find the shortest path between nodes
+   - Find the shortest path between nodes.
-- Enumeration
+- Enumeration (find all the possible solutions).
+- Serialization/Deserialization of a binary tree vs serialization in sorted order, allows the tree to be re-constructed in an efficient manner.